5 from 1 vote

 Yes!
 To freeze your muffins, let them cool completely, place them into a freezer-safe bag, and store them in the freezer for up to 3 months.

-When you’re ready to enjoy them, simply let them thaw at room temperature or microwave to warm!
+When you’re ready to enjoy them, let them thaw at room temperature or microwave to warm!

 Are Fresh or Dried Cranberries Better for Baking?

-If you do really want to use fresh cranberries, feel free to do so; just keep in mind that they will also release moisture into the muffins as they bake, so they may change the texture slightly.
+If you want to use fresh cranberries, feel free to do so; remember that they will also release moisture into the muffins as they bake so that they may change the texture slightly.

 What is the Secret to Moist Muffins?

-The secret to moist muffins is to make sure that you’re not over-measuring your dry ingredients!
-For the most accurate flour measurement, spoon it into the measuring cup, then gently level it off with your finger.
+The secret to moist muffins is to ensure you’re not over-measuring your dry ingredients!
+Spoon it into the measuring cup for the most accurate flour measurement, then gently level it off with your finger.
 This keeps it loose and fluffy in the measuring cup.
-If it gets too packed in, then you may end up with too much!
+If it gets too packed, you may end up with too much!

 What is the Secret to High Muffins?

 Baking soda and baking powder!
-These two leavening agents give the muffin batter the lift it needs to create a deliciously light and fluffy texture.
+These two leavening agents lift the muffin batter to create a deliciously light and fluffy texture.

 Cranberry Recipes